chrisburnell/chrisburnell.com/_posts/2013-06-18-persistent-shadows.md

 date: 2013-06-18 02:45:00
 title: Persistent Shadows
 slug: persistent-shadows
-introduction: How easy is it to have a persistent shadow when rotating an element?
+introduction: How easy is it to keep a shadow's direction consistent whilst rotating an element?
 tags:
 - CodePen
 - CSS